What is a bill of supply?

 When is a bill of supply issued?

-A bill of supply is issued when:
+Bill of supply is issued in the following cases:

-You sell GST exempt goods or services.
+- When a business is involved in selling GST exempt goods or services.

 When is a bill of supply not required?